 Petition Process Opens for Additional Candidates

-The American Booksellers Association’s Board of Directors, which met in January, just prior to Winter Institute 12, approved the ABA Nominating Committee’s recommendation of the following three candidates to stand for election to three-year terms (2017 – 2020) as directors on the ABA Board:
+The American Booksellers Association’s Board of Directors, which met in January, approved the ABA Nominating Committee’s recommendation of five candidates to stand for election to three-year terms as directors on the ABA Board.

-In a related action, the Board selected current ABA Vice President Robert Sindelar of Third Place Books in Lake Forest Park, Washington, for a two-year term as ABA president, and Fiocco of Flyleaf Books to serve as ABA vice president/secretary.
-Their selection by the Board must be ratified by ABA membership.
+In a related action, the board selected current ABA Vice President Bradley Graham of Politics & Prose in Washintgon, D.C., for a two-year term as ABA president, and Estep and Christine Onorati of Word Bookstores in Brooklyn, New York, and Jersey City, New Jersey, as ABA co-vice president/secretary.
+Their selection by the board must be ratified by ABA membership.

-A ballot for the 2017 Board elections will be sent to ABA members via e-mail at the beginning of April, 60 days prior to the Annual Membership Meeting; the deadline for return of the ballots will be May 2.
-The ABA Membership Meeting will be held on June 1, 2017, at the Javits Convention Center during BookExpo.
-The ballot will include space for write-in candidates.
+A ballot for the 2021 board elections will be sent to ABA members via email at the end of March, 60 days prior to the Annual Membership Meeting; the deadline for return of the ballots will be April 27.
+The ballot will include space for write-in candidates, and the winners will be announced in BTW on April 28.
+The ABA Membership Meeting will be held on May 27, 2021, in a virtual forum.